oracle/opengrok/OpenGrok-Authorization.md

 The plugin class must be compiled to the .class file (and the it can be packaged into .jar file).
 The frameworks supports both .class and .jar files.
 For compiling you have to provide opengrok.jar and the servlet api (`HttpServletRequest`) in the classpath

-Example (for the SampleAuthorizaionPlugin which is included):
+Example (for the `SampleAuthorizaionPlugin` which is included in the repository):
 `$ javac -classpath dist/opengrok.jar -d . plugins/SampleAuthorizationPlugin.java`

 Then you can just drop the compiled .class file into plugin directory and deploy the webapp.